mignonjia/ProteinChat/README.md

 **It takes around 24 GB GPU memory for the inference.**

 Modify the checkpoint paths in [configs/proteinchat_eval.yaml](configs/proteinchat_eval.yaml) to the location of your checkpoint.
-We provide a stage1_ckpt [here](https://drive.google.com/file/d/1JSNiZft9TFS5jY5M2R_zQreG3ySP2NpA/view?usp=sharing) by training on 800,000 triplets. peft_ckpt can be set empty during evaluation.
+Download our ProteinChat's stage1_ckpt [here](https://drive.google.com/file/d/1H-POt4e5Q5fYF59ZwfSdAJyuQiJ2rtJl/view?usp=sharing). peft_ckpt can be set empty during evaluation.
 To evaluate stage-2, [this parameter](configs/proteinchat_eval.yaml#L6) needs to be set False.

 Evaluate on 20 samples on free-form function prediction and 10 samples for each specific-category prediction by running